sjilss/h264_qdct_ptc/README.md

 # h264_qdct_ptc
+<b> Timeline </b>
+From 2020-8-20: After the publication, we start to upload the entire source codes since the previous version is not complete.

+From 2020-2-20 to 2020-3-1:
-In the 1.2.20 version, we provide the practical H.264 video embedding and extraction tools, and associate codes for explaining PTC in practice.
+In the 1.2.20 version, we provide the practical H.264 video embedding and extraction tools, and associate (partial) codes for explaining PTC in practice.
+Note that the version is not the final and stable one.
+The project with full source codes will be posted upon the publication/accepted of our research, for boosting video steganography.

 If you have any question, or find bugs, no hesitate to contact the author.
 Author: Yu Wang.
 Email: wangyu9078@iie.ac.cn

-Note: from 2020-2-20 to 2020-3-1, we will continually update.

-The project with full source codes will be posted upon the publication/accepted of our research, for boosting video steganography.

 <b> Publication </b><br/>
 Minimizing Embedding Impact for H.264 Steganography by Progressive Trellis Coding